 This webinar originally aired on November 16, 2022.
-Presented by: Steven Mana‘oakamai Johnson of Arizona State University.
+Presented by: Steven Mana‘oakamai Johnson of Cornell University.
 A fundamental challenge in ocean conservation is translating the results of climate models into forms that managers and others can use to plan for the future.
 Using techniques from information theory, the Ocean Novelty (ONo) Index provides a simple and intuitive way to understand how climate change will alter key ocean biogeochemical variables.
 This measure can help MPA managers know what they need to prioritize in their planning and design policies and regulations that help their MPA keep pace with expected shifts in the ecosystem state.
 This webinar will share how the ONo Index is calculated and walk through an application for large MPAs.

 This webinar originally aired on November 2, 2022.
 Presented by: Matt Simon of Wired magazine.
 Description: Matt Simon, science journalist at Wired magazine, has published the first book to fully explore the threat of microplastics.
 Publishers Weekly describes the book as a “lucid, distressing look at a growing environmental concern.”
 In this webinar, Simon will share how the study of microplastics began in the sea but has now moved to land, the atmosphere, and human health.
 This presentation will give a brief overview of the current science of microplastics and the scientists who travel to the ends of the earth and the bottom of the ocean to understand plastic pollution.